MyISAM Statistics Gathering

 NULL values are treated as equals, which means they form a single value group which will (potentially) be much larger than the average value group, and might offset the optimizer, deeming the group less useful than it really is, and thus not use the ref method when it really should.

 For index rebuilding (really regenerating the statistics), there is a quick way: change the variable

 check table <table>.
 This will rebuild the statistics of the indexes.
 Then change the stats method again, and go through the same process to get the normal process.
 Not the most efficient method, but in some cases, it might save you a lot of valuable time, and also downtime, by being a lot faster than other options.

-4 comments on “MyISAM Statistics Gathering”
+4 Responses to “MyISAM Statistics Gathering”